 - Make sure all your date fields are formatted correctly.

-- If any errors do occur, you can always check the results files that are generated when tasks are run, they can be a big help in understanding what went wrong.
+- If any errors occur, check the results files that are generated when tasks are run for help in understanding what went wrong.
 You can see and download these files on the tasks list page, next to each task.